CoSMeTIC: Zero-Knowledge Computational Sparse Merkle Trees with Inclusion-Exclusion Proofs for Clinical Research: Algorithmic Foundations of

 \begin{assumption}[Clinical Research Organization (CRO)] A CRO exists that governs the implementation of the study by: \begin{enumerate} \item acquiring user data from the PHR database. \item delivering CSMT zk-SNARK artifacts with LTR and MRP proofs. \item publicly disclosing MRP and LTR proofs for each user. \end{enumerate} \end{assumption}

 Assumption \ref{as:cro} assumes the existence of a clinical research organization (CRO) which is the driver of the entire clinical research study.
 The CRO is assumed to handle the acquisition of user data and corresponding transform salts of each user from the PHR database; as well as generating and disclosing proof artifacts.
 It is not necessary for the the CRO and the trusted environment assumed in Assumption \ref{as:ts} to be identical.
 In fact, the \cosmetic architecture allows these two entities to be distinct in the real-world.
 As a result, scenarios wherein a third party, such as a regulatory authority, generates and delivers the zk-SNARK circuits for the CRO to carry out the clinical study is plausible.
+Therefore, based on Assumptions \ref{as:phr}, \ref{as:ts} and \ref{as:cro}, we now discuss the algorithm design of the \cosmetic architecture.